costinm/krun/README.md

 If you already have a connector, you can continue to use it, and adjust the '--vpc-connector' parameter on the deploy command.

-The connector MUST be on the same network with the GKE cluster.
+The connector MUST be on the same VPC network with the GKE cluster and configured with a not-in-use CIDR range.

 ### Google Service Account and Namespace Setup